 What you’re describing here is something referred to as reflex erection.
-Teenage boys and young men have reflex erections during any time of the day or night, and often without any external stimulus.
-Other times, it happens when the man is touched somewhere like on their ears, neck, or nipples.
+Young people with penises have reflex erections during any time of the day or night, and often without any external stimulus.
+Other times, it happens when the person with a penis is touched somewhere like on their ears, neck, or nipples.

 So let’s look at some of the common times when reflex erections can occur.
 When we’re sleeping, we all go through different stages of sleep.
 These stages repeat themselves many times during the night.
-Men will often experience reflex erections during the stage classed as REM sleep, or Rapid Eye Movement sleep, which takes place during the middle and last stages of the sleep cycle.
+People with penises will often experience reflex erections during the stage classed as REM sleep, or Rapid Eye Movement sleep, which takes place during the middle and last stages of the sleep cycle.
 This is why sometimes you’ll notice that you wake up with a “morning erection.”
-As well, if a man’s prostate gland is enlarged – which we know to be part of a man’s sexual response and orgasms whether directly stimulated or not – this can cause reflex erections.
+As well, if a person’s prostate gland is enlarged – which we know to be part of a person with a penis's sexual response and orgasms whether directly stimulated or not – this can cause reflex erections.
 A full bladder can cause reflex erections as well, because the bladder sits above the prostate gland and when full can exert pressure onto it.

 I tend to get overexcited in not so exciting situations if you know what I mean.
 For example, my girlfriend and I can be just standing there hugging and looking at each other and I get a little too excited.
 I love this girl to death, and I don't know how she would react to it if I told her.
 It makes me feel like a total perv, and I really just want this to stop so I can just do simple things without worrying about this kind of thing.
 It’s just an uncomfortable situation and I really want it to stop.